isomerpages/imda-codesg/_in-community/1-by-community-for-community.md

 #### **U Live Symposium**

 The **U Live Symposium** is for active-agers aged 50 years and above to learn how to work smarter, live fuller and play more by reaping the benefits of technology.
 Participants engaged in experiential hands-on learning and learnt how to utilize technology easily in their daily lives through a series of tech workshops, talks, experiential showcases and demos.
-A group of U Live Cyber Guides who have been trained on government and popular mobile apps will be on-site to assist other participants.
+A group of U Live Cyber Guides who have been trained on government and popular mobile apps were also on-site to assist other participants.

 #### **Tech@Shopee: Coding for Youths**